 Monfa’s working from home tip is to “work for periods of 2 hours, rest, or take care of other household chores for about 10 minutes and go back to work,” which is a great way to be productive in more ways than one.

 Content marketing manager Mahnoor says it best: “It's very easy to get exhausted when you're constantly staring at a computer screen and sitting in the same position for hours.
 Give yourself a break by getting up after every hour or two and taking a quick walk.”

 When you’re working from home, it can be far too easy to see your work schedule slowly blur into the rest of your day, affecting your overall work-life balance.

-My personal tip is to set specific start and end times and keep an eye on the clock so you’re not working long past your set hours.
+My personal tip is to set specific start and end times and stay on top of the time so you’re not working long past your set hours.

 Aleksei agrees, saying, “Check the clock from time to time.
 It is easy to work more or less than planned.”

 Working from home can be especially dangerous for workaholics.
 Monfa says, “If you have a tendency to be a workaholic or if you already are, being at home will increase this.
 In general, being at home we work many more hours than one is used to when working in an office, and we must control it.”